philferriere/mscsweblm4r/README.md

 if you're about to exceed your quota for instance.
 The only way you'll know for sure is by **looking at the error code** returned after an API call has failed.

 Therefore, you must write your R code with failure in mind.
-Our preffered way is to use `tryCatch()`.
+Our preferred way is to use `tryCatch()`.
 Its mechanism may appear a bit daunting at first, but it is well [documented](http://www.inside-r.org/r-doc/base/signalCondition).
 We've also included many examples, as you'll see below.